The Social Doctrine of the Church: Historical Roots and Contemporary Importance (as of September 6, 2025)

 6. (Feb.
 19, 2025): Interview with Edward Pentin, who will discuss his College of Cardinals Report (time to be determined)

-7. (Feb.
-26, 2025): Interview with author George Weigel, who will discuss what he believes is needed for revitalization and renewal in the Catholic Church; (scheduled for 11 AM EST).
+7. (Apr.
+9, 2025): Interview with author George Weigel, who will discuss what he believes is needed for revitalization and renewal in the Catholic Church.